DiljotSG/Throne-Backend/SETUP.md

 # Setup

 This codebase uses Python3.7.X and Python3.8.X (in the Lambda).
+These setup instructions are for macOS using [Homebrew](https://brew.sh).
+Installing these dependencies should be similar for other platforms with the appropriate package managers for that platform.

 ## Python3 Installation

-1. Use [Homebrew](https://brew.sh) (or another method) to install python on MacOS.
+1. Install python.

     ```shell
     brew install python